jonnew/cyclops/resources/beta-kit-getting-started-guide.md

     This one was my fault.
 I failed to adequately RTFM.
 At least the Cyclops artwork is still on the back of the PCB.
 Without that, it doesn't work.
-If you want to know the value of the components and names of solder points on the board (e.g. to hack it, which I thoroughly encourage), Figure XX shows the complete silkscreen.
+If you want to know the value of the components and names of solder points on the board (e.g. to hack it, which I thoroughly encourage), this image shows the complete silkscreen.

     ![Beta vs. complete silkscreen](beta-silkscreen.jpg)